SU-HSDO/suhumsci/lando/README.md

 * `lando drush uli` - Get a link for logging in as an admin user
 * `docker ps` - Check that your docker containers are running
 * `lando info` - Check your lando config
-* `lando mysql -h sparkbox_sandbox` - Jump into a mysql CLI for a given multisite
 * `lando drush cr` - clear cache
 * `lando drush config-export` - export your local database settings
 * `lando drush config-import` - import new database settings to your local.